zhihanyang2022/off-policy-continuous-control/README.md

 Mujoco tasks are much much harder than classic control tasks.
 Therefore, instead of just trusting our implementation, we decided to compare it again the [OpenAI Spinning Up benchmark](https://spinningup.openai.com/en/latest/spinningup/bench.html).
 Due to time constraints, here we only compared them on two tasks, `Ant-v3` and `HalfCheetah-v3`, using one seed for each.
 More runs will be added in the future.

+**You should know.**
+- The background of the plots are screenshots from the OpenAI Spinning Up benchmark.
-Note that both implementations use near-identical hyper-parameters.
+- Note that both implementations use near-identical hyper-parameters.
 TODO: explain the only difference
+- Running time:
+  - Around 20 hours (seemed to be similar on CPU and GPU)

 For `Ant-v3` (takes slightly less than a day to run):